Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Approach

 \textbf{1) Index of ML Operations:} The index provides a clickable and nested list of all function calls in the notebook classified according to the taxonomy of ML operations shown in Figure~\ref{t:ml_operations}.
 Figure \ref{fig:index_ml_ops} shows the index of ML operations generated for our motivating example.
 The index is displayed on top of the notebook using \toolname's \jnb{} plugin.
 If no functions are found for a particular ML operation category, the category is displayed struck out.
 Each ML operation category and cell list can be expanded or collapsed as required.
 Function calls are organized based on the library as seen in the figure.
 Additionally, different areas of the notebook are hyperlinked, this makes it easy for the user to explore the notebook back-and-forth.
 For instance, cell~5 can be quickly visited by pressing \textit{``goto cell \# 5''} and back to the index again by pressing \textit{``back to top''}.

 \textbf{2) Code cell headers:} High-level ML operation categories from the taxonomy are added as headers for individual code cells.
 Note that when code cells contain ML operations from more than one category, all of these are added to the header.
+Figure \ref{fig:codecell_annotated} shows the annotated version of code cell~3 from our motivating example (Figure \ref{motivatingnb}).
 The headers can be further extended to see all the functions used in the following code cell, along with the docstrings that were fetched during analysis time from the source code.

 \textbf{3) Table of contents:} Code cell headers are attached with anchors that allow in-page navigation.
 Using this information, the table of contents combines the headers of all code cells and adds an anchor-link to each entry.
 This simplifies access to relevant sections of the notebook based on the taxonomy.